ohduran/ohduran.github.io/_posts/2018-11-24-skin-in-the-game.md

 In any case, as with whistleblowers, even if you end up vindicated, it may require time for the truth to emerge over the noise created by corporate shills.
 Meanwhile, you pay the price.
 You are severely conflicted between your obligation to the collective and to your progeny.
 You feel you are part of the crime, and unless you do something, you are an agent.

-### Being ethical comes at a huge costs to others

 [In the climax of 'Batman vs Superman'](https://www.youtube.com/watch?v=EDsVT7hXm54#t=1m16s), the cape crusader is about to kill Superman, whom he sees as the ultimate no-skin-in-the-game enemy.
 However, something finally prevents him from doing it: the realisation that Superman has a mother, someone he cares for, someone for whom he would compromise his ethics.

 Society likes saints and moral heroes to be celibate so they do not have family pressures that may force them into the dilemma of needing to compromise their sense of ethics to feed their children: __To make ethical choices you cannot have dilemmas between the particular and the general__.

 That's the main driver for Venezuelan voters: [the widespread reliance on subsidies to buy groceries](https://www.nytimes.com/2018/05/18/world/americas/venezuela-election-president-maduro-food.html).

 Intellectual and ethical freedom requires the absence of skin of others into one’s game, which is why the free are so rare.

-### How to put skin in the game of suicide bombers

 Can someone punish a family for the crimes of an individual?
 The scriptures are self-contradictory:

 > But He by no means leaves the guilty unpunished, responding to the transgression of fathers by dealing with children and children’s children, to the third and fourth generation.
 >